 A reception with light food and beverages will immediately follow the ceremony.

-The fall ceremony is limited to 75 participants, and registration is on a first-come, first-served basis.
-Students beyond the first 75 registrants will be placed on a waiting list and may participate if slots become available.
+The spring ceremony has a limited number of seats, and registration is on a first-come, first-served basis.
+Students beyond the initial capacity will be placed on a waiting list and may participate if slots become available.

 To participate in the ceremony, students must attend an orientation session to receive important information about the ceremony and have portraits taken with your cap, gown, and stole (all will be provided at the orientation session).